-Nurbek [left] and Aijarkyn [right] – husband and wife, 40 Tribes village partners, pictured with Babushka (Nurbek’s mother) in the courtyard of their Ichke-Jergez home.
-The family is the first to train with us as hosts, and has since welcomed dozens of foreign guests into their village.
-Nurbek has been a critical player in the success of the Jalpak Tash Yurt, helping us manage our relationship with the village and always finding a way (usually with the help of horses) to accomplish seemingly impossible tasks.
+Nurbek (left) and Aijarkyn (right) – husband and wife, 40 Tribes village partners – pictured with Babushka (Nurbek’s mother) in the courtyard of their Ichke-Jergez home.
+The family is the first to train with us as homestay hosts, and has since welcomed more than 100 foreign guests into their village.
+Nurbek has been a critical player in our operations, helping to manage our relationship with the village and always finding a way (usually with the help of horses) to accomplish seemingly impossible tasks.
 Beginning in 2014 Nurbek began working alongside Kas at the yurts as our “Chief Chef.”

 High in the Suusamyr Valley, not far from Bishkek, Kalibek is developing Central Asia’s first full-service snowcat operation, with cats imported from Switzerland and Finland.
 His lodge also began operating as a heli base during the 2011-12 season.
 Kalibek is Kyrgyzstan’s first splitboarder and a strong, skilled rider.
 40 Tribes has worked with Kalibek to scout and assess the terrain surrounding his base – photos from many of our exploratory tours can be found on his website: www.suusamyr.kg.